fqjin/radon-transform/README.md

 6. Use `PlotRadon` to visualize the results

-## Examples
-Example 1: Basic usage

-Example 2: Find speeds of peak and trough in particle velocity data

-Example 3: Detect multiple waves using masking

-Example 4: Hand-drawn mask

 ## Notes
 * `MakeDataStruct` requires three variables: a 2D array of spatiotemporal data and corresponding vectors for the spatial and temporal coordinates.
-* Common pre-processing steps (not required): filtering, differentiating in time, cropping, normalizing in time at each spatial location.
+* Common pre-processing steps (not required): filtering, resampling, differentiating in time, cropping, normalizing in time at each spatial location, etc.
 * `CalcTheta` may be passed a specific list of discrete wave speeds to search
 * `NormRadon` may be passed a mask to apply it to the input data.
 This package contains the following helper scripts to generate useful masks:
   * `MaskManual`: the user manually circles the desired wave and the drawing is used as a mask.
 This is particularly useful for data with multiple waves or confounding artifacts.